vercel/next.js/docs/advanced-features/middleware.md

 Middleware allows you to run code before a request is completed, then based on the incoming request, you can modify the response by rewriting, redirecting, adding headers, or setting cookies.

-When a request is made, it will first hit the Middleware, _then_ the cache, meaning you can personalize static content and implement authentication, run A/B tests, deliver personalized pages based on geolocation, and perform bot protection.
+Middleware runs _before_ cached content, so you can personalize static files and pages.
+Common examples of Middleware would be authentication, A/B testing, localized pages, bot protection, and more.

-## Summary of Middleware
+## Quickstart

-- You create a single `middleware.ts` or `middleware.js` file at your projects root, with an exported function
+- Create a `middleware.ts` (or `middleware.js`) file at the root of your project
-- The function can be a named, or default export.
-If the function is a named export, then is **must** be called `middleware`.
-For a default export, you are free to name it anything you like
+- Export a function named `middleware`
   ```js
   //named export
   export function middleware() {}